designstem/projects/dyes/index.md

 You might want to present some interesting facts in the beginning of the topic.
 These should be selected, following the interests on the group.

-Pick an interesting piece of information, visualise it.
+Pick an interesting piece of information, visualize it.

 Let students analyse the articles and present information in form of thesis/statements during follow-up discussion.